Neato has a new competitor called the MI Robot Vacuum that has most of the features found in it at a few hundred dollars less!

 It has a sleek, minimalist but fully functional design that isn’t common for a Chinese brand.

-But Xiaomi isn’t just your run-the-mind brand, and this is a global brand that plans to dominate the connected world.
+But Xiaomi isn’t just your run-the-mind brand; this is a global brand that plans to dominate the connected world.

 This brand is a step up from the ILIFE robot vacuum series because of the improved navigation and battery.